Chilliwack/visual_studio_code_demo/README.md

 ### Reveal Paths with Clicks

 Instantly get to where your code lives on your machine.
-Save time by right-click on a folder or file, and select [Reveal in Finder] or [Open in Terminal].
+Save time by right-clicking on a folder or file, and select [Reveal in Finder] or [Open in Terminal].
 Need the path just click [Copy Path].

 ### Save one or Save all by Group

-Take a look at icon on the browser panel.
+Take a look at the icon on the browser panel.

 ## 2. Preview your README.md